Google names RIT winner of street-view trike contest

 Follow RITNEWS on Twitter

-Google has announced that Rochester Institute of Technology will become the next American university to be featured in the company’s prestigious Street View Gallery.
-RIT’s selection resulted from of an online contest, held last fall, in which the university received a higher number of votes than any other U.S. location participating in the contest.
+Google has announced that RIT will become the next American university to be featured in the company’s Street View Gallery.
+RIT’s selection resulted from an online contest in which the university received a higher number of votes than any other U.S. location participating in the contest.

 Google’s Street View gives users a 360-degree street-level look at important landmarks and attractions across the United States.
 Only a small number of college campuses, such as Boston University and San Diego State University, are currently featured in the Street View Gallery.

-Google will send to RIT a specially equipped tricycle, which tows a device the company says is “reminiscent of an ice cream cart.”
+Google will send to RIT a specially equipped tricycle, which tows a device the company says is reminiscent of an ice cream cart.
 It features nine directional cameras mounted above it and includes a GPS unit for positioning and laser range scanners.
-The “Trike” will cruise around campus and snap photographs, providing a continuous stream of 360-degree images that are later organized for public viewing.
+The “trike” will cruise around campus and snap photographs, providing a continuous stream of 360-degree images that will be later organized for public viewing.

 Other contest finalists were Arizona State University, Michigan State University, Stanford University and Princeton University.